Baylor women’s basketball program removes ‘Lady’ from team name - NewsBreak

 “This evolution is unique in that it creates consistency among Baylor teams while also highlighting the individual sport and contributions of its athletes and coaches.”

-The word “Lady” in sports teams names has been in use since the 1970s, but many programs dropped it during the 1980s, ESPN reported.
+The use of “Lady” with sports teams has been in use since the 1970s, but many programs had gotten rid of it during the 1980s, ESPN reported.

 Baylor’s softball program also dropped “Lady” from its nickname, KCEN reported.